Amnesty calls for £350m World Cup workers fund

 The letter states: "Until all workers are compensated, the tournament cannot be truly celebrated."

-The sum is equal to the 2022 World Cup prize money fund.
+The sum suggested is equal to the 2022 World Cup prize money fund.

 It is estimated up to 30,000 migrant labourers have been used on projects to build seven stadiums for the finals in Qatar, as well as a new airport, new metro and new roads.